Amaster-eu/ns-ng-GridView/README.md

 ```

 ## Installation

+> Make sure that you have NativeScript version ≥2.5 and Xcode.
+Please see instructions for [installing the NativeScript](https://github.com/Amaster-eu/Install-NativeScript).

 This repository includes NativeScript app only for iOS platform.
 In order to run those execute the following in your shell: